 We are all social creatures – but some people like (or more to the point need) to have other people around them.

-Communicate via social media (Facebook, Twitter etc).
+Communicate via social media (Facebook, Twitter, etc).
 Most likely you will use these forums for business as well as personal.
-Of course it’s important to invest your time wisely.
-You don’t want to spend all day reaching out to people on social media but not get any work done.
+Of course, it’s important to invest your time wisely.
+You don’t want to spend all day reaching out to people on social media and not get any work done.

 If you are going to spend all day working alone, I’d definitely recommend having a pet.
 Pets are known for helping to relieve stress.
-In my case, it’s a stray cat who I adopted (truth is he adopted me and you can read about it here).
-Whenever I am feeling stressed, frustrated or I simply need to lift my spirits, I spend time with him and instantly feel better.
+In my case, it’s a stray cat who I adopted (the truth is he adopted me and you can read about it here).
+Whenever I am feeling stressed, or frustrated or simply need to lift my spirits, I spend time with him and instantly feel better.

 Make sure you get out of the house.
 From a writing perspective, if you are writing about what’s happening in the world, it certainly helps if you actually get out in it once in a while.
 Make sure you still have a social life (particularly when you are starting out and working hard to try to establish yourself).
 Find a healthy balance between being social and working alone.

 Will you be able to make important decisions?